JKISoftware/JKI-JSON-Serialization/README.md

 # JKI JSON Serialization

 JKI JSON Serialization is a library for flattening LabVIEW data to JSON strings and for unflattening JSON strings back to LabVIEW data.
-This library extends LabVIEW�s native JSON serialization with powerful features such as ability to unflatten JSON strings directly to LabVIEW variants, a feature that is useful when building reusable software components.
+This library extends LabVIEW's native JSON serialization with powerful features such as ability to unflatten JSON strings directly to LabVIEW variants, a feature that is useful when building reusable software components.
 Furthermore our JSON serialization library allows unflattening the same JSON string into different LabVIEW data structures allowing for example unflattening of a fixed length JSON array into a LabVIEW cluster.